Coach Strategy: You Have to See Your Challenges Before You Can Meet Them

 One ADHD coach uses simple diagrams to help a client stop procrastinating.

-A favorite approach to helping my clients with ADHD gain clarity about their challenges is to present the challenge as a drawing or diagram.
+A favorite approach to helping my clients with attention deficit disorder (ADHD or ADD) gain clarity about their challenges is to present the challenge as a drawing or diagram.
 I often use visual diagrams to show clients the relationships between their thoughts or behaviors and the challenges they face.
 For many with ADHD, visualizing challenges works better than using words to describe the challenges.

 My client, Larry, is a good example.
 Larry is a college student with ADHD.
 He is a visual learner.
 Like many students, Larry often pulls all-nighters and procrastinates on projects and studying for tests until the last minute.
 However, the anxiety this has caused him is overwhelming and affects his academics and emotional wellbeing.